OHI-Science/OHI-website/content/news/raster_to_terra.md

 ### Tidal flat habitat (extent, trend, and condition)

 The 2022 OHI analysis decided to include tidal flat as a new habitat type.
 Tidal flat is defined as sand, rock, or mud flats that undergo regular tidal inundation.
-The data come from a paper published in 2018 in Nature, [The global distribution and trajectory of tidal flats](https://www.nature.com/articles/s41586-018-0805-8), which used satellite imagery and machine learning methods to classify tidal flat habitat from over 700,000 satellite images from 1984 to 2016.
+The data come from a paper published in 2018 in Nature, [The global distribution and trajectory of tidal flats](https://www.nature.com/articles/s41586-018-0805-8), which used satellite imagery and machine learning methods to classify tidal flat habitat from over 700,000 satellite images between 1984 and 2016.
 The paper found that:

 > "Extensive degradation from coastal development, reduced sediment delivery from major rivers, sinking of riverine deltas, increased coastal erosion, and sea-level rise signal a continuing negative trajectory for tidal flat ecosystems around the world."